chris-ibrahim/Documents/Motivation1.md

 Base optimal mirroring of others emotion

 ### [On Distinguishing Epistemic from Pragmatic Action](https://onlinelibrary.wiley.com/doi/pdf/10.1207/s15516709cog1804_1) [4]
+Why are epistemic action non trivial?
+Didn't the previous model include action to obtain more information about the environment as part of a pragmatic action?
+Why isn't that the case?

+In the second paragraph of the abstract, is the answer.
+Actually, a pragmatic action has to change the world, epistemic actions do not have any direct impact on the world.

 ### [A sensorimotor account of vision and visual consciousness](http://nivea.psycho.univ-paris5.fr/OREGAN-NOE-BBS/ORegan;Noe.BBS.pdf)[]
 This work adresses as its title suggests, to what extent seeing can be considered as an action which allows an individual to navigate in an inner representation of the external world.